EDITORIALS

 EDITORIAL 2

-To grasp the symbolic dimension, let us emphasize that everything touched, done, or created by humankind resembles humankind itself.
-Great conflicts—those malignant tumors of human intelligence—are no exception.
-Even though, alas, traditional wars—legalized mass murder—continue to erupt everywhere, no country is safe from conflict.
-Nor can anyone deny the existence of another contemporary form of war: cultural aggression.
+To draw out the symbolic aspect, let us emphasise that everything that can be touched, made or created by humankind resembles humanity in some way.
+Great conflicts, those malignant tumours of human intelligence, are no exception.
+Although traditional wars, those legally sanctioned acts of mass killing, unfortunately occur everywhere, no country is safe from conflict.
+No one can deny the existence of another form of contemporary war, another form of contemporary “aggression”.

-Indeed, Marilyn Monroe—with her physique, her charm, and her name—was a powerful image!
-And in the other world, she still is.
-In 1959, that routine encounter... with Nikita Khrushchev—that bald man of imposing stature—was nothing less than a contest between two ideologies, two powers, two symbols.
-Marilyn won that round with ease.
+Indeed, Marilyn Monroe, with her appearance, her charm and her name, was a powerful image!
+And in the other world, she remains one.
+In 1959, that routine encounter... with Nikita Khrushchev, that imposing bald man, was merely a simple contest between two ideologies, two powers and two symbols.
+Marilyn easily won that round.

-Every war, every murder, tears from the Earth a unique spark, a life that will never return.
-It is not only bodies that fall: destinies, smiles, loves, and dreams vanish forever.
+Every war, every murder, tears a unique spark from the Earth, a life that will never return.
+It is not only bodies that fall: destinies, smiles, loves and dreams disappear forever.

-Think of it: among the dead, how many geniuses were extinguished before they could transform the world?
+Think about it: among the dead, how many geniuses faded away before they could transform the world?
 How many inventors will never invent?
-How many artists will never dazzle our eyes and ears?
-How many generous souls will never have the chance to soothe another’s loneliness, to extend a hand, simply to love?
+How many artists will never delight our eyes and ears?
+How many generous souls will never have the opportunity to ease another person’s loneliness, to offer a helping hand, or simply to love?

 Their hypothetical children too are condemned to eternal silence.
-These sons and daughters never born, these entire lineages erased, are so many worlds that will never come into the light.
+Those sons and daughters who were never born, those entire family lines erased, are all worlds that will never see the light.
 Tomorrow’s music might have been richer.
-Science, more daring.
-The arts, more radiant.
-Our hearts, happier.
+Science more daring.
+Art more radiant.
+Our hearts happier.

 Let us pause for a moment.
-Let us imagine what History might have become if human madness had not imposed its long procession of massacres.
-What empires might have flourished without war?
-What civilizations might have grown in peace?
-What marvelous children might have inherited the Earth if violence had not shattered their ancestors?
+Let us imagine what History might have become had human madness not imposed its long procession of massacres.
+Which empires might have flourished without war?
+Which civilisations might have grown in peace?
+Which wonderful children might have inherited the Earth had violence not destroyed their ancestors?

-I raise a thought for all those victims.
-One day, one of them said: “Go forth, and multiply.”
-But how can we do so if our peoples continue to tear one another apart, to extinguish themselves by human hands?
+My thoughts go out to all these victims.
+One of them once said: “Go forth and multiply.”
+But how can we do so if our peoples continue to tear one another apart and perish at human hands?

-We cannot bring the departed back to life.
-But we can, here and now, choose to build differently.
-Through our prayers, our words, our dialogues, our demonstrations, and our refusal of spilled blood, we can influence those who govern.
-We can remind them that true greatness lies not in ruling through fear, but in protecting life.
+We cannot bring the dead back to life.
+But here and now, we can choose to build differently.
+Through our prayers, our words, our conversations, our demonstrations and our refusal of bloodshed, we can influence those who govern us.
+We can remind them that true greatness does not lie in ruling through fear, but in protecting life.

 Let wars cease.
 Let murders cease.
-Let peace no longer remain a fragile dream, but become the only self-evident truth.
+Let peace no longer be a fragile dream, but the only obvious truth.

-Render unto Caesar what belongs to Caesar...
-There you have it!
-I submitted the core of this text to AI and asked it to refine it.
+Let us give Caesar what belongs to Caesar...
+There!
+I submitted the essential content of this text to artificial intelligence and asked it to refine it.